Joshua-omolewa/Climate_bash_python_project/README.md

 * Save output file in the python script
 * Print out SUCCESS when runing shells script if all operations are completed successfuly.
 * Upload files to the github repo using git.
+### Note: Pipeline can be automated using chronjob if needed

 ## PROJECT FILES